Find out what some of our graduates are doing today in pursuing their successful careers.

 Cummins invests directly into UTI labs to ensure students are gaining the skills needed to work on their line of equipment.
 Graduates of this program earn qualifications that allow them to do warranty work if employed later at Cummins distributors and authorized dealers.

 UTI’s diesel training is designed to prepare you for a career as an entry-level technician.
-However, there are many different paths within the industry that grads can take.
-To give you an idea, here’s a list of common diesel jobs:
+As with any industry, over time, you may be able to advance in your career with hard work.
+To give you an idea, here’s a list of common entry-level and advanced diesel jobs:77

 Want more information on potential career paths?
 Check out our career guide.